And So, They Met

 “I know, he spoke to Master Marth and kept you here,” finished Hickory with empathy.
 “You know he means well.
 He just wants you prepared.
 This maybe a sign from Dias that you should enter into priesthood, you’ve great makings for that.”

 Soletus frowned.
 His father said that too, and it was something he could do, however, priest didn’t do anything.
 If he were lucky, he would be sent to a small chapel in a town far away converting unbelievers.
-As a noble a task it was to get others into hearing the voice of Dias, it was dull and thankless.
+As noble a task it was to get others into hearing the voice of Dias, it was dull and thankless.

 Hickory didn’t take offense at all.
 “I understand.
 I didn’t want to be a priest either, but what choice does a chanter has,” smiled the chanter priest.
 “Well, at least I’ve this chapel and a good temper.
-Will be needing it that for this one.”
+Will be needing that for this one.”